Launching Beats by Dr. Dre

 - No key retailers had taken on the brand yet

-- Bringing premium sound to mass consumer through lifestyle and culture
+- Strategy to bring premium sound to mass consumer through lifestyle and culture

 From their launch in 2008 through Apple’s acquisition of Beats by Dr. Dre in 2014, Powerplay partnered with Beats by Dr. Dre and their major retail partners to ensure extremely comprehensive go-to-market plans were executed perfectly, both in-store and online.
-Powerplay’s combined sales and operations teams excelled at managing extensive high-level teams across multiple retail/brand/distributor/manufacturer/investor/celebrity partners, earning a number of retailers vendor-of-the-year awards.
-By the time millions of people around the world saw their first-ever Super Bowl commercial, which tagged Best Buy (no small feat), Beats by Dr. Dre had gone from non-existent to #1 market share in both headphones and speakers categories.
+Powerplay’s combined sales and operations teams excelled at managing extensive high-level teams across multiple retail, brand, distributor, manufacturer, investor, and celebrity partners earning a number of retailers vendor-of-the-year awards.
+By the time millions of people around the world saw their first-ever Super Bowl commercial, which by no small feat tagged Best Buy.
+Beats by Dr. Dre had gone from non-existent to #1 market share in both headphones and speakers categories.

 Partnering with Best Buy’s Renew Blue turnaround strategy, Beats by Dr. Dre executed multiple “shop in shop” experience stores across the country.
 Powerplay’s years of retail experience on all sides of the table were critical to the execution and ongoing success of complex and expensive deployments.